 3. The Epic! books app.
-I’ve written extensively about this app, which has ebooks, read-to-me books and audiobooks.
+I've written extensively about this app, which has ebooks, read-to-me books and audiobooks.
 You can try it out for 30 days free.
-And it’s only $4.99 a month after that for unlimited reading and listening.
+And it's only $4.99 a month after that for unlimited reading and listening.
 The selection is more limited that Audible, but they are adding books all the time.
-On the upside, you can download it to multiple devices and have up to four profiles so kids don’t have to share.
+On the upside, you can put it on multiple devices and have up to four profiles so kids don't have to share.

 3. Your library.
 Most libraries offer audiobooks via Overdrive and/or Hoopla.
 However, popular books can have a long waiting period and the selection depends on your library's budget.
 On the upside, it's free.

 Enough chit-chat!
 On to the best audiobooks for family road trips!

 Heroes Guide to Saving Your Kingdom (+ 2 sequels) by Christopher Healy.
 If there is one audio book you should listen to, it is this one (plus the two sequels).
 Bronson Pinchot (Balki, anyone?) narrates and the voices are spectacular.
 Spectacular.
 So so so funny.
 The story, which turns traditional fairy tales on their heads, is appropriate for all ages, and adults will adore the tongue in cheek humor (unless they are dead inside).
 This series is on my list of must read chapter books for kids.